novuhq/blog/2024/Nov/MCID-186/How_to_Add_Real-Time_Notifications_to_a_React_App.md

 Firebase Cloud Messaging relies on [service workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) to receive and handle notifications.

-Service workers are background scripts that run even when the browser window is closed, or the app is not in the foreground.
+Service workers are background scripts that run even when the browser window is closed or the app is not in the foreground.

 In the public folder of our React project, create a `firebase-messaging-sw.js` file with the following snippet: